New York bomber convicted in shootout with New Jersey police

 ELIZABETH, N.J.
-(AP) — An Islamic terrorist already serving a life prison term for a bombing in New York City has been convicted of multiple counts of attempted murder and assault stemming from a shootout with police three years ago.
+(AP) — An Islamic terrorist already serving a life prison term for a bombing in New York City was convicted Tuesday of multiple counts of attempted murder and assault stemming from a shootout with police three years ago.

 Ahmad Khan Rahimi , a U.S. citizen who was born in Afghanistan but grew up in New Jersey, sat quietly during the reading of the verdicts Tuesday.

-The New Jersey jury deliberated over parts of two days before convicting Rahimi on all 30 counts related to his 2016 gunfight with police in Linden, rejecting his attorney’s argument that he acted in self-defense.
+The jury convicted Rahimi on Tuesday of all 30 counts: attempted murder and multiple aggravated assault counts involving five officers, plus several weapons charges.
+In doing so, jurors rejected an argument by Rahimi’s attorney that he acted in self-defense.

+“Today’s verdict is a testament to the incredible bravery of the officers of the Linden police department,” Acting Union County Prosecutor Lyndsay Ruotolo said.
+“They went into the line of fire three years ago with their minds not on their personal safety, only on the safety of the public.”

-Rahimi was previously convicted in a separate trial of planting two bombs in New York City’s Chelsea neighborhood in summer 2016, one of which detonated with enough force to hurl a 100-pound trash bin more than 120 feet, shatter windows and leave metal scraps strewn on the street.
+Rahimi was previously convicted in a separate trial of planting two bombs in New York City’s Chelsea neighborhood, one of which detonated with enough force to hurl a 100-pound trash bin more than 120 feet, shatter windows and leave metal scraps strewn on the street.

 No one was killed, but 30 people suffered injuries, including cuts caused by flying metal and glass.
 A second bomb planted on the street failed to explode.

 The bombing came just hours after a small pipe bomb detonated harmlessly along the route of a Marine Corps charity road race in Seaside Park, New Jersey.
-Authorities have also charged Rahimi in that attack.

-Investigators identified Rahimi as a suspect through a mobile phone attached to the Manhattan bomb that didn’t detonate.
+Investigators identified him as a suspect through a mobile phone attached to the Manhattan bomb that didn’t detonate.

 As authorities hunted for him, they discovered a backpack containing additional explosives near a New Jersey transit station in Elizabeth, New Jersey.

-Note: This story has been corrected to reflect that the number of officers Rahimi was accused of assaulting was five, not four.